-When the vehicle is in motion, the transformer/rectifier feeds the power from the vehicle generator to the refrigerator.
+When the vehicle is in motion, the transformer/rectifier feeds the power from the alternator of the vehicle to the refrigerator.

-When the vehicle is stationary and ${f not}$ connected to the 230 V power supply, the transformer/rectifier supplies the refrigerator with power from the living area battery.
+When the vehicle is stationary and not connected to the 230 V power supply, the transformer/rectifier supplies the refrigerator with power from the living area battery.